AdvDebug/NetShield_Protector/README.md

 # NetShield Protector
 .NET Copy Protection Software which includes licensing your C# with many things such as Hardware ID, License, USB Hardware ID, etc....

+Note that the project are no longer supported.
 # Obfuscastion
 Base64 String Encoding.